A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

-The first study of time consistency of {dynamic performance measures} is due to \citet{BCZ2010}, where the authors elevated the theory of coherent acceptability indices to dynamic setup in discrete time.
-It was pointed out that none of the forms of time consistency for risk measures is suitable for {acceptability indices}.
-Recursive property similar to \eqref{eq:DPP1}, or the benchmark sets approach essentially can not be applied to {scale invariant maps such as acceptability indices.
-One of the specific features of the acceptability indices, that needed to be accounted for in study of their time consistency, was that these measures of performance can take infinite value.
-In particular, this required extending the analysis beyond the $L^{\infty}$ framework.}
+One of the specific features of the acceptability indices, that needed to be accounted for in study of their time consistency, is that these measures of performance can take infinite value.
+In particular, this required extending the analysis beyond the $L^{\infty}$ framework.

-Consequently, one of the main challenge was to find an appropriate form of time consistency of acceptability indices, that would be both financially reasonable and mathematically tractable.
-For the case of random variables (terminal cashflows), the proposed form of time consistency for a dynamic coherent acceptability index $\alpha$ reads as follows: for any $\cF_t$-measurable random variables $m_t, \ n_t$, and any $t<T$, the following implications hold
+Consequently, one of the main challenges was to find an appropriate form of time consistency of acceptability indices, that would be both financially reasonable and mathematically tractable.
+For the case of random variables (terminal cash flows), the proposed form of time consistency for a dynamic coherent acceptability index $\alpha=\{\alpha_t\}_{0\leq t\leq T}$ reads as follows: for any $\cF_t$-measurable random variables $m_t, \ n_t$, and any $t<T$, the following implications hold

-The financial interpretation is also clear -- if tomorrow $X$ is acceptable at least at level $m_t$, then today $X$ is also acceptable at least at level $m_t$; similar interpretation holds true for the second part of \eqref{eq:timeConstAlpha1}.
-It is fair to say, we think, that dynamic acceptability indices and their time consistency properties play a critical role in so called conic approach to valuation and hedging of financial contracts \cite{BCIR2012,RosazzaGianinSgarra2012}.
+The financial interpretation is clear -- if tomorrow $X$ is acceptable at least at level $m_t$, then today $X$ is also acceptable at least at level $m_t$; similar interpretation holds true for the second part of \eqref{eq:timeConstAlpha1}.
+It is fair to say, we think, that dynamic acceptability indices and their time consistency properties play a critical role in so called conic approach to valuation and hedging of financial contracts; see Bielecki et al.\cite{BCIR2012} and and Rosazza Gianin and Sgarra \cite{RosazzaGianinSgarra2012}.

-We recall that both risk measures and performance measures, in the nutshell, put preferences on the set of cashflows.
+We recall that both risk measures and performance measures, in the nutshell, put preferences on the set of cash flows.
 While the corresponding forms of time consistency \eqref{eq:strong1} and \eqref{eq:timeConstAlpha1} for these classes of maps, as argued above, are different, we note that generally speaking both forms of time consistency are linking preferences between different times.
 The aim of this paper is to present a unified and flexible framework for time consistency of risk measures and performance measures, that integrates existing forms of time consistency.